Page cover image

 The name of a Design Token tells us who, or which parts of our system, this design decision is intended for.

-You might recall from our that the Token Name acts as the unique identifier for each design decision in the system and are the most customizable part of a Token's anatomy.
+You might recall from our Intro to Design Tokens Guide that the Token Name acts as the unique identifier for each design decision in the system and are the most customizable part of a Token's anatomy.

 Each Design Token has to have a unique Name per location.
 However, Design Tokens in different locations may have identical names, and this provides the basis of Theming!